 Are the products in the potpourri section safe for food use?

-What are the differences among your three grades of lavender?
+What are the differences among your two grades of lavender?

 Our lavender is graded primarily by color and then by application.